DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 > - It is a GitOps-style customization framework created by AWS
 > - Helps us to add customizations to our Landing Zone using custom CloudFormation templates and SCPs
 > - It will automatically deploy resources to new AWS accounts created using Account Factory
-> - Note: CfCT is different from AFC (Account Factory Customization)
+> - Note: <mark>CfCT is different from AFC (Account Factory Customization)</mark>

 #### 🎈Question #66

 A DevOps engineer needs to apply a core set of security controls to an existing set of AWS accounts.
 The accounts are in an organization in AWS Organizations.
 Individual teams will administer individual accounts by using the AdministratorAccess AWS managed policy.
 For all accounts. **AWS CloudTrail and AWS Config must be turned on in all available AWS Regions.** **Individual account administrators must not be able to edit or delete any of the baseline resources**.
-However, individual account administrators must **be able to edit or delete<mark>their own CloudTrail trails and AWS Config rules.</mark>**
+However, individual account administrators must **be able to edit or delete <mark>their own CloudTrail trails and AWS Config rules.</mark>**

 Which solution will meet these requirements in the MOST operationally efficient way?